Health Advice for Algeria

-Traveling to Algeria is an enjoyable experience and you will have a wonderful time exploring this fascinating country.
-To ensure that your holiday remains fun-filled, we have decided to provide you with some health advice for Algeria.
-Don't let illness and health problems put a damper on your vacation.
+Traveling to Algeria can be an enjoyable and exciting experience, and you are likely to have a wonderful time exploring this fascinating country.
+We have provided you with some health advice you may want to take into consideration so as to ensure that illness and health problems don't put a damper on your vacation.
 We suggest that you visit your local health care professional for a check up before departing for Algeria.

 VACCINATIONS

 Ensure that all your regular immunizations are up to date.
 It is recommended that all travelers to Algeria receive a Hepatitis A vaccine.
 This shot should be given two to four weeks before leaving home.
 Six to twelve months later it is necessary to have a booster.
 Another recommended vaccination is for Typhoid.
 This is typically given in oral form to be taken over a specified period of time.
 Yellow fever vaccinations are required for individuals traveling from a yellow-fever country; otherwise this is not necessary.
-Travelers who may have intimate contact with local people are advised to have a Hepatitis B injection.
 If you are possibly going to come into contact with animals and are staying far away from medical care, it is suggested that you receive a rabies vaccination.
 This is done through a series of three shots.
 If your tetanus-diphtheria vaccination is out of date, it is best to go for another one.

 TICK AND INSECT PROTECTION